apptreesoftware/pusher_flutter/README.md

 A plugin for the Pusher service.

-In active development.
+In active development for our internal use case.
+Once API is stable we will publish a 1.0.0 release.
 Not ready for production use.

 ## Getting Started